CraigBladow/cc41/README.md

 ### Short Cut Commands
 s for SST.
 b for BST.
 Prefacing a global label with '.' is a shortcut for XEQ.
 No intervening space is required.
 For example, instead of XEQ TVM, typing .TVM will execute the label.
+This shortcut works with both local and global labels.
 This shortcut works in programs as well, but is expanded by LIST or SAVEP.

 ### User Mode
 User mode is toggled by the USER command which sets flag 27 when in user mode.
 When in user mode XEQ is not required to execute a global label, just type in a valid global label and it will be treated as a built-in command.